andresrgallo/webpack-quotes-machine/README.md

 # Project Overview

 This application generates random quotes by pressing the 'new quotes' button, generating style colors dinamically.
-It also has the option of adding the qoute as tweet in your twitter account.
+It also has the option of adding the quote as tweet in your twitter account.

 ## Tools